atomicwire/orchestra-examples/basic-examples/01-orchestra-hub/README.md

 ### Visualisation

-You can search and explore the specification in [Orchimate](https://orchimate.org/).
+You can search and explore the specification in [Orchimate](https://orchimate.org/), loading it with "Add Local Spec".

 ![](docs/images/orchimate.png)